2025 Italian local elections

-The 2025 Italian local elections were held at the municipal level, where the first round were held between April and May and run-off rounds were held on 8 and 9 June of the same year, concurrently with the five abrogative referendums.

-In Trentino-Alto Adige/Südtirol the elections will be held on 4 May.
-In the Aosta Valley the elections will be held in the autumn.
-In the 4 municipalities voting in Friuli-Venezia Giulia, the elections will be held on 13 and 14 April, with a possible run-off round on 27 and 28 April.
+The 2025 Italian local elections were held at the municipal level, where the first round were held between April and May and run-off rounds were held on 8 and 9 June of the same year, concurrently with the 2025 Italian referendum.
+In Trentino-Alto Adige/Südtirol, the elections were held on 4 May.
+In the Aosta Valley, the elections were held in the autumn.
+In the 4 municipalities voting in Friuli-Venezia Giulia, the elections were held on 13 and 14 April, with a possible run-off round on 27 and 28 April.

-For municipalities that renewed the municipal council in 2020, the vote has been postponed to spring 2026: this delay is due to the postponement of the 2020 administrative elections to September, caused by the COVID-19 pandemic.
-In ordinary regions, the consultations will only concern municipalities with early elections.

-The municipal elections will take place in 468 comunes, of which there are 75 municipalities with a population greater than 15,000 inhabitants and 393 with a population lower.
-Among the higher municipalities, 9 are capital municipalities of which 3 are regional capitals.
+For municipalities that renewed the municipal council in 2020, the vote was postponed to spring 2026; this delay was due to the postponement of the 2020 Italian local elections to September, caused by the COVID-19 pandemic in Italy.
+In ordinary Italian regions, the consultations only concerned municipalities with early elections.
+The municipal elections took place in 468 comuni (among the higher municipalities, 9 are capital municipalities, of which 3 are regional capitals), of which there were 75 municipalities with a population greater than 15,000 inhabitants and 393 with a population lower.